I was mortified to find my hubby's white shirt with a proverbial, 'ring around the collar' last week. Remember the funny 70's commercial? Google it!

 Shirt with dirty collar (no brainer)

-1 Tbsp Super Washing Soda (don’t have one? make it using my recipe)
+1 tablespoon Super Washing Soda (don't have one? make it using my recipe)

-1 Tbsp Hydrogen Peroxide (you can buy here )
+1 tablespoon Hydrogen Peroxide (you can buy here )

-1 Tbsp Liquid Non-Toxic Laundry Detergent (I have a jug of liquid Ecos Laundry Liquid for hand washing or for emergencies like this)
+1 tablespoon Liquid Non-Toxic Laundry Detergent (I have a jug of liquid Ecos Laundry Liquid for hand washing or for emergencies like this)